 Samples for chlorophyll-a and phaeopigments were collected in calibrated 138 ml polyethylene bottles and filtered onto Whatman GF/F filters.
-The pigments were extracted in cold 90% acetone (Venrick and Hayward, 1984) for a minimum of 24 hours.
-Chlorophyll a and phaeopigment concentrations were determined from fluorescence readings before and after acidification with a Turner Designs Fluorometer Model 10-AU-005-CE (Yentsch and Menzel, 1963; Holm-Hansen et al., 1965).
+The pigments were extracted with a cold extraction technique in 90% acetone (Venrick and Hayward, 1984), and the fluorescence determined before and after acidification with a Turner Designs Fluorometer Model 10-AU-005-CE (Yentsch and Menzel, 1963; Holm-Hansen et al., 1965).